In-the-Flow Agentic System Optimization for Effective Planning and Tool Use: Experimental Details

-\item \textbf{TIR}~\citep{yang2024qwen2} is a basic baseline that demonstrates the model's ability to generate code for tool utilization.
+\textbf{Code-Integrated Reasoning LLMs:} \begin{itemize}[leftmargin=1em] \item \textbf{TIR}~\citep{yang2024qwen2} is a basic baseline that demonstrates the model's ability to generate code for tool utilization.
 In our implementation, we directly prompt the model to write code that calls the programming interpreter and processes the returned results to generate the final answer.

 \item \textbf{ToRL}~\citep{li2025torl} is a code-enhanced architecture developed via reinforcement learning that empowers models to independently activate code execution environments for mathematical reasoning tasks. \end{itemize}